 Identification.
 University employees assigned to tasks in a residence hall shall identify themselves to the resident director when initially responding to a job order.
 Each worker shall have an ID badge appropriately displayed.
 When contracts bring workers from off campus into a residence hall, they will be announced by University officials beforehand to the resident director.
 Wherever possible, advance notice will be made by the resident director to the resident assistants whose areas are affected.
-Guests of JUTN staying in the residence halls will be identified by written notification to the resident directors from the public relations office.
+Guests of Johnson University staying in the residence halls will be identified by written notification to the resident directors from the public relations office.

 University personnel may enter any residence at any time for inspection, maintenance, investigation of safety concerns or investigation of a suspected violation of community living.
-The customary procedure of knocking before entering shall be followed at all times
+The customary procedure of knocking before entering shall be followed at all times.

 Education.
-The JUTN administration will assist the campus community to become aware of possible sources of, and ways to prevent, campus crime.
+The Johnson University administration will assist the campus community to become aware of possible sources of, and ways to prevent, campus crime.
 Information on crime prevention will be made through special bulletins, announcements, and workshops.
-JUTN will also respond to specific needs from time to time, and will provide "timely notice" crime prevention warnings to the community whenever appropriate.
+Johnson will also respond to specific needs from time to time, and will provide "timely notice" crime prevention warnings to the community whenever appropriate.

 Words of Caution and Advice.
 To a large extent, students are responsible for their own security and the security of others in the residence halls.
-Residence hall occupants should keep first floor doors and windows locked after curfew.
+Residence hall occupants should keep their doors locked any time they are not in the room.
+Residents on the first floor should keep their windows locked after curfew.
 Residents should report for disciplinary action the names of any students who prop outside doors open after curfew.
-Students should write down their ideas and turn in their suggestions to the physical plant office for making the campus more secure.
+Students should write down their ideas and turn in their suggestions to the security office for making the campus more secure.